junxit/us-congress-bills-114/bill.md

 # H.R.
 4419

-> To update the financial disclosure requirements for judges of the District of Columbia courts.
+> To update the financial disclosure requirements for judges of the District of Columbia courts and to make other improvements to the District of Columbia courts.

 ## § 1.
 Short title